Public Art in Angola

 Lyndy Bazile, a multiracial woman of color born and raised in Indiana, uses her artwork to explore her Haitian ancestry in an attempt to better connect with her roots.
 Her work also celebrates larger body types and emphasizes feminine strength to celebrate multiplicity and evoke pride in diverse identities.

-FOUR NEW SCULPTURES WERE INSTALLED IN JUNE, 2023 ON THE FUR QUADRANTS OF THE PUBLIC SQUARE IN DOWNTOWN ANGOLA
+FOUR NEW SCULPTURES WERE INSTALLED IN JUNE, 2024 ON THE FOUR QUADRANTS OF THE PUBLIC SQUARE IN DOWNTOWN ANGOLA

-As part of Sculptures Angola 2023, four new sculptures now grace downtown Angola on the quadrants of the public square.
-Chosen by the Angola Mayor’s Arts Council and partially funded by the Steuben County Tourism Bureau, these sculptures will be on display for one year.
-In the northeast quadrants you’ll find “Sunflower” designed by students at the IMPACT Institute.
-In the northwest quadrant Decatur-based sculptor Gregory Mendez created “Daphne” while in the southeast quadrant “Almost Infinity” by Interlochen,-Mich., sculptor Maureen Gray is displayed.
-Local artist Greg Summers created the “Welcome” sculpture that graces the southwest quadrant.
+As part of Sculptures Angola 2024, four new sculptures now grace downtown Angola on the quadrants of the public square.
+Partially funded by the Steuben County Tourism Bureau, these sculptures will be on display for one year.

 Imagine Alley